meta pixel code

 The Attorney General’s office conducts an investigation, separate from the criminal proceedings, and assigns each offender a “risk level.”
 Depending on the risk level assigned, offenders may have to register for fifteen years, twenty-five years, or for life.
 Registered offenders are also required to update local law enforcement agencies every time they move to a new address and provide updates on their status every thirty or ninety days.
 Failing to register or to update law enforcement about moving is a separate criminal offense with additional penalties.

-Other Restrictions on North Dakota Sex Offenders
+Other Restrictions On North Dakota Sex Offenders

 A conviction for a sex offense can entail other restrictions.
 Offenders deemed to be “high risk” may not live near schools, parks, or daycare facilities.
 Offenders of all levels are generally prohibited from being on school property, including sports facilities.
 Employers are legally allowed to consider sex offender registration status in making hiring decisions.
 Similarly, landlords may legally decline to rent to registered offenders.

-What You Should Do Following an Arrest for Sexual Offense
+What You Should Do Following An Arrest For Sexual Offense

 Do Not Resist Arrest